laminar-protocol/laminar-chain/README.md

 # flowchain

-A new SRML-based Substrate node, ready for hacking.
+A new paint-based Substrate node, ready for hacking.

 # Building